dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

 Returns the top level loop function for *frame*.
-The top level loop function for a frame is the “command loop” for the frame.
+The top level loop function for a frame is the "command loop" for the frame.

 The default method for *frame-top-level* calls *read-event* and then *`handle-event <silica.htm#94892>`_*.